 In a breach of contract case, somebody makes a promise and later fails to keep it, but in a fraud case, somebody makes a false statement designed to make their victim act in a specific way that ultimately damages the victim.

 A fraud also takes place when a person with a duty to disclose information omits that information in order to make their victim act in a specific way that ultimately damages the victim.
 Victims of a fraud are entitled to recover their actual damages, attorney’s fees, and sometimes punitive damages from the fraudster they relied upon.
 Ordinary (or “common law”) fraud is a claim under state law that cannot be the basis for bringing a case in U.S. federal court.

 Securities fraud is a subset of fraud that involves a material misrepresentation or omission in connection with the purchase or sale of securities.
 Securities fraud claims can be litigated in federal court in a so-called 10b-5 claim.
 However, recent Supreme Court decisions have muddied the jurisdictional waters where securities fraud claims involve foreign litigants, and events that take place abroad.

-The trial attorneys of Ford O’Brien Landy LLP have significant experience litigating claims of securities fraud and common-law fraud in New York state and federal courts.
+The trial attorneys of Ford O’Brien Landy LLP have significant experience litigating claims of securities fraud, and common-law fraud in state and federal courts.
 Our lawyers will provide you with detailed information regarding the options available to you, and act immediately to help you obtain results.